parth375/parth375/README.md

 - 👋 Hi, I’m Parth.
-- 💞️ I’m looking to explore new technologies.
+- 💞️ I’m looking to exploring and learning about new technologies.
-- 👀 I’m interested in Web Development and Competitive Programming.
+- 👀 I’m interested in Problem Solving .
 - 🌱 I’m currently pursuing Bachelor's Of Technology (CSE) from Vellore Institute Of Technology (VIT).